-The Notice of Availability (NOA) and the Draft EIR was published, noticed and circulated for a 45-day public review period starting on September 23, 2016 and ending on November 7, 2016 (Attachment IV).
+The Notice of Availability (NOA) and the Draft EIR were published, noticed and circulated for a 45-day public review period starting on September 23, 2016 and ending on November 7, 2016 (Attachment III).
 Written comments were accepted throughout the comment period.
-Those comments and responses to those comments are included in the Final EIR prepared for the project (Attachment V).
-The Planning Commission must consider and certify the Final EIR for the project before acting on the necessary entitlements for the project.
+Those comments and responses to those comments are included in the Final EIR prepared for the project (Attachment IV).
+The City Council must consider and certify the Final EIR for the project before acting on the necessary entitlements for the project.